HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/connections-overview.md

 :class: border-black
 ```

-7. Documentation can also be added and linked to Connections.
+7. Documents can also be added and linked to Connections.

 ```{image} /product/connectivity/media/connections-overview/image7.jpg
 :class: border-black